Mark-Cooper-Janssen-Vooles/friday_selector_app/README.md

 ## Statement of Purpose and Scope

-Develop a statement of purpose and scope for your application.
-It must include:
-- describe at a high level what the application will do
-- identify the problem it will solve and explain why you are developing it
-- identify the target audience
-- explain how a member of the target audience will use it

-300 - 500 words.

 An app that takes in recommendations, grows a .csv database and creates a randomly generated venue for activities after class on friday.
 It includes all CRUD features, you can ask the program to select a place for you to visit at random (read).
 You can create a new place to add to the database (create).
 You can view a list of all the places, sorted by your choosing from the options (read).
 You can update the rating of a place (update).
 You can delete a place from the database (delete).

 An advanced version of the app will create an algorithm and every instance of the "places" class will be assignemt a different probablily to appear based on its rating, which will be developed time permitting.